aumpierre-unb/Internal-Fluid-Flow-for-GNU-Octave/README.md

 Along with the Colebrook-White equation, this version of the Darcy-Weisbach equation produces a system of two equations with two variables.
 Solution is computed iteratively, however an analytic solution is possible in this case.

+By default, pipe is assumed to be smooth, $\varepsilon$ = 0.

+By default, the fluid is assumed to be water at 25 °C, $\rho$ = 0.997 kg/L and $\mu$ = 0.91 cP, and gravitational acceleration is assumed to be *g* = 9.81 m/s/s.

+Please, notice that these default values are given in the cgs unit system and, if taken, all other inputs must as well be given in cgs units.

+If *fig* = *true* is given, a schematic Moody diagram is plotted as a graphical representation of the solution.

 **Syntax:**

 ```dotnetcli